-To achieve these aims, we have developed a range of in vivo and in vitro models of infection and vaccination in early life, including RSV, Influenza, Pseudomonas aeruginosa, Staphylococcus aureus and non-typeable Haemophilus influenzae (ntHi).
+To answer why we get infected, we have developed a range of in vivo and in vitro models of infection and vaccination in early life, including RSV, Influenza, Pseudomonas aeruginosa, Staphylococcus aureus, Acinetobacter baumannii and non-typeable Haemophilus influenzae (ntHi).

-I did my Post-Doc at Imperial College with Prof Peter Openshaw, working on RSV and for my PhD I worked on the development of a tetanus vaccine expressed in the chloroplasts of transgenic tobacco plants in the labs of Professors Peter Nixon and Gordon Dougan, also at Imperial College.
-I studied genetics at Downing College, Univeristy of Cambridge.
+I did my Post-Doc at Imperial College with Prof Peter Openshaw, working on RSV.
+For my PhD I worked on the development of a tetanus vaccine expressed in the chloroplasts of transgenic tobacco plants in the labs of Professors Peter Nixon and Gordon Dougan, also at Imperial College.
+I studied genetics at Downing College, University of Cambridge.

-I blog about academic careers: and have written for Nature, Times Higher Education, The Guardian and NatureJobs.
+I blog about science and academic careers.
+I have written for Nature, Science, Times Higher Education and The Guardian.

-I have experience of working with biotech companies to perform pre-clinical assesment of vaccines to RSV and influenza.
+I have experience of working with biotech companies to perform pre-clinical assessment of vaccines to RSV and influenza.
 This uses our well established infection models and we are open to further collaborations.
+We are open for new collaborations.

 Members of Group

-David Busse, PhD Student working on ISG function
+David Stirling, PhD Student working on DNA vaccines

 Dr Laura Lambert (RA), worked on RNA vaccines